(This post contains affiliate links. Read my full disclosure here.)

 Second, once you’ve searched for your keyword within that specific media type, scroll to the bottom of the left sidebar and select the filter under Access Condition that says “available online.”
 It looks like this:

 The default search result shows you all “online” images, but that only means they have been CATALOGED online.
-The actual images then can only be accessed from the physical Library, which isn’t very useful for our purposes.
+Those catalog-only images are ONLY accessed from the physical Library of Congress building, which isn’t very useful for our purposes.

 >>> Important note!!
 Click the “available online” filter every time you do a new search, as it doesn’t carry over from previous searches.